mjaroszewski1979/market_bias_v2/README.md

 #### This is a Python/Flask application powered by Pandas and Plotly.
 It is designed to download historical data of S&P 500 from Yahoo Finance API using Pandas Datareader and applies Technical Analysis Library tools like:

-* Trend filter:
+* Trend Filter:
    * Average Directional Movement Index

-* Trading indicators:
+* Trading Indicators:
    * Bollinger Bands
    * Double Exponential Moving Average
    * Exponential Moving Average